SQLI-Morocco/Azure-Serverless/Readme.md

 **Event Hub**

-In the next step we are going to provison an Event hub , the main rule of the event hub is to route data from different Azure componenent, in this demo  An Event hub is going to route alerts from Azure Job Analyics  to Azure function
+In the next step we are going to provision an Event hub , the main rule of the event hub is to route data from different Azure component, in this demo  An Event hub is going to route alerts from Azure Job Analytics  to Azure function.

-Event Hub  is a messaging service available in Azure ,it is a fully managed, real-time data ingestion service , it can stream millions of events per second from any source to build dynamic data pipelines. within an event hub we can create cosumer groups and it uses shared access policies to allow application to read or write in the event hub
+Event Hub  is a messaging service available in Azure ,it is a fully managed, real-time data ingestion service , it can stream millions of events per second from any source to build dynamic data pipelines. within an event hub we can create consumer groups and it uses shared access policies to allow application to read or write in the event hub.

-In this script we create  event hub namesapce , and then in the created namesapce we add an event hub , the last two commands create two shared access keys , the first one to give write access to the Event Hub and the second one to give Read Access to the event.
+In this script we create event hub namespace , and then in the created namespace we add an event hub , the last two commands create two shared access keys , the first one to give write access to the Event Hub and the second one to give Read Access to the event.

 <br>
 ``` bash
 az eventhubs namespace create --name $event_Hubs_namespace \